ibm-cloud-docs/pattern-genai-rag/reference-architecture-genai-rag.md

 {: #compliance}

 **CI / CD / CC Pipelines** <br>
-The Continuous Integration (CI), Continuous Deployment (CD), and Continuous Compliance (CC) pipelines, referred to as OnePipeline used to deploy the application, check for vulnerabilities, and ensure auditability.
-Below are some of important compliance features of OnePipeline:
+The Continuous Integration (CI), Continuous Deployment (CD), and Continuous Compliance (CC) pipelines, referred to as [DevSecOps Application Lifecycle Management](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-devsecops-alm-e1c16cac-7ea8-413f-a819-67e3a3251e44-global?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2cjcmVmZXJlbmNlX2FyY2hpdGVjdHVyZQ%3D%3D) are used to deploy the application, check for vulnerabilities, and ensure auditability.
+Below are some of important compliance features of DevSecOps Application Lifecycle Management:

 * **Vulnerability Scans** <br>
 Vulnerability scans involve using specialized tools to look for security vulnerabilities in the code.
 This is crucial to identify and fix potential security issues before they become a problem in production.